 The answer here is tricky to explain without sonic props.
 My suggestion to you is to give it a go and see how you get on with it.
 My experience shows that working with bus compression offers a higher level of mix management that faders just can’t offer.
 It’s especially handy with dense arrangements where everything is fighting each other just a little too much.

 By having bus compressors in place, the key elements in a group dictate the balance of everything else.
 This will ensure presence and clarity throughout.
-Having this compressor in place from the start means we can mix into it and use it’s characteristic to achieve this clarity.
+Having this compressor in place from the start means we can mix into it and use its characteristics to achieve this clarity.
 Simply applying a compressor at the end of a mixing session in the hopes of helping a key element stick out is unlikely to work.

 A Word on Mastering